MrChromebox/scripts/README.md

 &nbsp;

-**cbox-firmware-update.sh** exists solely to update the custom firmware (full ROM) on Haswell ChromeBoxes running OpenELEC, which cannot run the above scripts due to lack of a full Bash shell.
+**cbox-firmware-update.sh** exists solely to update the custom firmware (full ROM) on Haswell ChromeBoxes running Open/LibreELEC, which cannot run the above scripts due to lack of a full Bash shell.

 Supported Devices: